We bring our own experience of using sacred tools into the creation of them.

 Our Ethical Approach

-The majority of our crystals are sourced from a local supplier who travels to the quarries herself to check the working conditions, and ensure that no child labour is used.
+The majority of our crystals are sourced from a local supplier who travels to the quarries herself to check the working conditions and ensure that no child labour is used.
 The other crystals are sourced from a couple of other suppliers to whom the ethics is as equally important to them as it is to us, and we are assured again that no child labour is used.

-With our other sacred tools, we only use feathers from birds which have died naturally, either by being killed by predators, or from collision with vehicles.
+We only use feathers from birds which have died naturally, either by being killed by predators, or from collision with vehicles.
 We never use feathers from birds which have been shot.